-Our commitment to responsible practices touches many aspects of our business, enabling the Bank to drive positive impacts through our products and services.
+Our commitment to responsible practices touches many aspects of our business, enabling the Group to drive positive impacts through our products and services.
 Our approach infuses trust into our brand and industry, promotes sustainable growth, and positively influences the communities we serve.
-We are dedicated to achieving a higher standard of sustainable business through a series of initiatives, including the development of Green and Sustainable Finance (GSF) business across the Group and strengthened risk management processes.

 Supporting the Transition to a Low-carbon Economy